 Iron out your skills

 Same as your career history, there really is no need to detail every single skill you’ve obtained throughout your career.
 Only list skills that are most relevant to the role you are applying for.
-Use this section to so some keyword matching to the role you are applying for and as I always advise, keep it 100% honest.
+Use this section as a tool for keyword matching to the role you are applying for (ATS) and as I always advise, keep it 100% honest.